Malta - Taxation of Companies

-Malta provides relief from double taxation under its comprehensive double taxation treaty network.
+Under the Malta Tax regime, a double taxation relief in Malta is available under its comprehensive double taxation treaty network.

 Malta’s treaties are largely based on the OECD Model Convention and grants relief from double taxation using the credit method.
 Other methods for the relief from double taxation are available under Maltese income tax legislation.